Type specific messages

 Rectangles (type rect) accept a radius message that can be used to draw rounded rectangles.

 - radius: followed by 2 values that specify the radius on the x and y axis (default is 0 0).
 The values express a percentage of the object dimensions, thus the value's range is [0, 100].

-Arcs are portion of ellipses.
+Arcs are portions of ellipses.
 Although an arc is specified by it's set message, it supports additional messages to control the start angles and the arc extension individually.
 An additional close message affects the drawing of the arc.

 - start: set the start angle of the arc.

 - range: set the arc extension in degrees counter-clockwise.

 - dstart: move the start angle of the arc from the value given as parameter.

 - drange: move the arc range from the value given as parameter.